Undergraduate Program Writing Minor

-The writing minor is highly flexible with an elective structure that allows you to pursue your interests in literary studies, film and digital media analysis, publishing, creative writing and technical writing.
-The department also offers a undergraduate degrees in English and creative writing, minors in English and film studies and a certificate in comics studies.
+The writing minor is highly flexible with an elective structure that allows you to pursue your interests in literary studies, film and digital media analysis, publishing, creative writing, and technical writing.
+The department also offers undergraduate degrees in English and creative writing, minors in English and film studies, and a certificate in comics studies.

 Writing Minor: Why PSU?

 Portland is known throughout the country as a city of the arts—a place where students can add to a flourishing culture and work in thriving local creative industries.
 Our students have the added advantage of being able to take part in student-edited publications and student writing services:

 - Pathos Literary Magazine: A creative publication, staffed entirely by students, that exclusively publishes student work in three issues per year.

 - Portland Review: A literary journal produced by graduate students in the English department that promotes the works of emerging writers and artists alongside the works of well-established authors.
 Portland Review has been publishing exceptional prose, poetry, and art since 1956 and has been noted in the Best American series and honored by grants from the National Endowment for the Arts and the Oregon Arts Commission.